Kong/kong-dist-cloudformation/README.md

 8. AWS CloudFormation begins creating the resources that are specified in the template.
 To monitor the progress go to AWS CloudFormation console, select the stack in the list.
 In the stack details pane, click the Events tab to see the progress.

-9. It will take several minutes(~ 20 minutes) to create the stack.
-Once the stack has a status of CREATE_COMPLETE, click on output tab to get the proxy and Admin url. it may take 60 seconds more for links to become active
+9. It will take several minutes(~20 minutes) to create the stack.
+Once the stack has a status of CREATE_COMPLETE, click on output tab to get the proxy and Admin URL, it may take 60 seconds more for links to become active

 #### Important note

 1. The security configuration on the templates opens up all externally accessible ports to incoming traffic from any IP address if defualt is chosen(0.0.0.0/0).
 The risk of data loss is high.
-If you desire a more secure configuration, please update access fileds with appropiate ip address range.
+If you desire a more secure configuration, please update access fields with appropiate IP address range.

-2. Tempalate installs bunch of resources on AWS.You will be billed for the AWS resources used.
+2. Template installs many resources on AWS.
+You will be billed just for the AWS resources used.